aws-samples/amazon-kinesis-data-analytics-snapshot-manager-for-flink/README.md

-# Amazon Kinesis Data Analytics Flink Snapshot Manager
+# Amazon Kinesis Data Analytics Snapshot Manager for Flink

-[Amazon Kinesis Data Analytics Flink](https://docs.aws.amazon.com/kinesisanalytics/latest/java/how-it-works.html) Snapshot Manager offers the following benefits:
+[Amazon Kinesis Data Analytics](https://docs.aws.amazon.com/kinesisanalytics/latest/java/how-it-works.html) Snapshot Manager for Flink offers the following benefits:

    1. takes a new snapshot
    1. checks if an application has more older snapshots than required